Nardianian/csound-vst3/README.md

     Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, like this:
     ```
-    -M1 -Q2 --midi-key=4 --midi-velocity=5 -m163 -+msg_color=0 --daemon
+    -MN -QN --midi-key=4 --midi-velocity=5 -m163 -+msg_color=0 --daemon
     ```
+    Note that `-MN` must used for MIDI input in a DAW, and that `-QN` must be used for MIDI output to the DAW.
+For standalone use, the actual device number must be used in place of `N`.
 CsoundVST prints a list of available MIDI devices when it compiles the .csd.

     You should ensure that your Csound orchestra outputs audio samples within the interval [-1, +1].
 This can be adjusted by setting 0dbfs in your